aryan68125/JAVA-Interview-based-programs/README.md

 ```
 # Data Structure Time and Space complexities
 ## Points to remember :
+#### Big Theta notation
+* It expresses both the upper bound and lower bound of an algorithm's running time.
+* By lower bound and Upper bound means for any given input this notation determines average amount of time an algorithm can take to complete.
 #### Omega Notation
 * It is the formal way to express the lower bound of an algorithm's running time.
 * Lower bound means for any given input this notation determines best amount of running time an algorithm can take to complete.